ahmedabozaid1/node-starter/README.md

 # node-starter

-basic node.js starter app with repo design pattern
+basic node.js starter app with repo design pattern and sql db

 ## How to use